Yeah, and we're up to audio sound by 15 out of 40.

 There's one right next to the breast center.

-Tanning salon right next to the breast center.
+Okay, tanning salon right next to the breast center.

 Fine.

-Whether the new 10% tanning tax included in the health care bill unconstitutionally discriminates against white people.
+A lawyer, a lawyer asks this question: whether the new 10% tanning tax included in the health care bill unconstitutionally discriminates against white people.

 I have a question about the intersection of taxation and civil rights law.

-It strikes me that the health care bill, which requires that indoor tanning salons will charge customers a 10% tax beginning in July, will necessarily only impact tanning salon customers.
+It strikes me that the health care bill, which requires that indoor tanning salons, will charge customers a 10% tax beginning in July, will necessarily only impact tanning salon customers.

 But what about taxing decisions as well as spending decisions?

-Well, it's it might be fertile ground for a little test lawsuit here to see how it holds up.
+Well, it might be fertile ground for a little test lawsuit here to see how it holds up.

-Does the Congressman feel like there's any real threat to his safety or his families?
+Does the congressman feel like there's any real threat to his safety or his families?

 No, I don't think he feels threatened.

-They were praying for it, they took the coffin away.
+They took the coffin away.

-Did somebody go drop a coffin on the Congressman's lawn and leave it there?
+Did somebody go drop a coffin on the congressman's lawn and leave it there?

-That's what I don't think so.
+No, I don't think so.

-And you know, I know that there's been some confusion about this.
+And, you know, I know that there's been some confusion about this.

 That's what it sounds like.